Dexter Moragne - Obituary

 Dexter Bryan Moragne

-Dexter Bryan Moragne, age 39, August 24, 2020.
-Teacher in the Metro Davidson county School District.
-Visitation Sunday Aug 30, 2020 Lewis & Wright Funeral Directors 4 to 6pm.
-Visitation Monday Aug 31, 2020 R S Lewis & Sons Funeral home 2944 Walnut Grove Rd 4 to 6pm .
-Funeral services Tuesday Sept 1, 2020 Union Valley MB Church 1051 E McLemore Ave.
-11am .
-Interment Memorial Park Cemetery Son Dr Dexter and Rita Moragne Brother of Brandon Moragne host of other relatives and friends R S Lewis & Sons, 526 3264
+Dexter Bryan Moragne age 39 passed away on August 24, 2020.
+He served as a teacher in the Metro Davidson County School District.
+Visitation will be held Monday Aug 31, 2020 at R S Lewis & Sons Funeral Home 2944 Walnut Grove Rd from 4 to 6pm .
+Funeral services are Tuesday Sept 1, 2020 at Union Valley MB Church 1051 E McLemore Ave. at 11am .
+Interment Memorial Park Cemetery.
+He leaves to cherish his parents Dr. Dexter and Rita Moragne , Brother Brandon Moragne and a host of other relatives and friends R S Lewis & Sons.
+901-526-3264